Classic car insurance

-Other factors, including engine displacement, custom coachwork and luxury accessories, such as power brakes, power clutch, and "one-shot" or automatic lubrication systems, help determine whether a car is considered to be a classic or not.
+Other factors, including engine displacement, custom coachwork and luxury accessories, such as power brakes, power clutch, and "one-shot" or automatic lubrication systems, help determine whether a car is considered a classic or not.

-With classic cars, the insurance company uses an "Agreed Value”, which does not include depreciation.
-Both you (the insured party) and the insurance company must agree to the Agreed Value, before you can insure the vehicle.
+With classic cars, the insurance company uses an "Agreed Value," which does not include depreciation.
+Both you (the insured party) and the insurance company must agree to the Agreed Value before ensuring the vehicle.
 (And depending on the insurance company and the make of the car, they may also require an independent appraisal).

 - The insurance company must recognize the vehicle as a classic.